unalignedcoder/webmin-ip-update/README.md

-Script which automatically changes the allowed IP on [Webmin](https://github.com/webmin/webmin), depending on the dynamic IP assigned to the machine you are connecting from.
+This script automatically changes the allowed IP on [Webmin](https://github.com/webmin/webmin), depending on the dynamic IP assigned to the machine you are connecting from.

 It is available in [PowerShell](https://github.com/unalignedcoder/webmin-ip-update/blob/main/webmin-ip-update.ps1) at the moment. **Bash will be available shortly.**